Your true Icelandic winter adventure awaits. Book your tour now!

 Aurora sightings from Reykjavik area in September 2024.
 Photo by Julius Matikas.

-Thingvellir (Þingvellir) National Park: This UNESCO World Heritage Site is one of the three Golden Circle wonders.
+Thingvellir (Þingvellir) National Park: This UNESCO World Heritage Site is one of the three main Golden Circle wonders.
 There are a few parking lots to set up your observation.
-The large hill that rises above the park is a great viewing spot.
+The large hill that rises above the park is a great viewing point.

 Mývatn Geothermal Area: This idyllic nature reserve is known for its blue lakes, volcanic craters, and hot springs.
 It's a perfect spot for stargazing because there are no trees or glaciers to block the view.
 You're in luck if the aurora leads you there!